 You can begin using your benefit after 2 years of service, however before you choose to use the GI Bill you should know that it is usually not a good idea to use it while on active duty, because VA administers the Montgomery GI Bill differently for active duty and veterans.
 For instance a veteran is charged one month of benefits for each $2,050 - the current GI Bill "payment rate" - in education benefits used .

 Example - If a veteran receives $8,200 and the current full-time payment rate is $2,050, divide $8,200 by $2,050.
 The veteran will be charged 4 months of the 36 months of benefits.

 However if you are on active duty and go to school full-time for 4 months, you will still be charged 4 months of benefits even if your tuition is only $1,000.

-Note: You should ALWAYS consult your Education Service Officer or Navy College representative before using your GI Bill or taking any college classes.
+Note: You should ALWAYS consult your Education Service Officer before using your GI Bill or taking any college classes.
 They are trained to give you the counseling that will help you avoid wasting your time and benefits.

 Tip: You should speak to a counselor in your Voluntary Education Services Office to determine if you are eligible to participate in the GI-Bill Buy-up program before you start using your GI Bill.
 It could be worth up to an extra $5,400 in benefits.

-Within 4-8 weeks you should receive a declaration of eligibility and a letter explaining your GI Bill benefits.
+Wait.
+It normally takes 4-8 weeks to hear back from the VA regarding your eligibility decision.
+You will eventually receive a declaration of eligibility and a letter explaining your GI Bill benefits.
 Keep in mind that it is not uncommon to get a letter from the VA requesting more information.
 You will have to answer the Department of Veteran's Affairs requests to be determined eligible and complete the process.